tkishel/pe_tune/DESIGN.md

 ActiveMQ (used by MCollective) is deprecated in PE 2018.x and removed in PE 2019.x.

-###### PuppetServer Service (pe-puppetserver)
+###### Puppet Server Service (pe-puppetserver)

-Since PuppetServer is allocated up to the remainder of system resources, it does not have explicit ratios.
+Since Puppet Server is allocated up to the remainder of system resources, it does not have explicit ratios.

 ```
 minimum_cpu_puppetserver = 2